roman-milk/roman-milk.github.io/rachels-mother.md

+===

- ****** Rachel's Mother: My Slut ****** bypainmaster© Walking out I said,
+Walking out I said,

  "I'll be here at 9 o'clock tomorrow morning – be ready to go shopping, wear a see through dress, g-string and high heels.

+===

- ****** Rachel's Mother Ch.
-2 ****** bypainmaster© On Saturday morning I arrived at exactly 9 am.
+On Saturday morning I arrived at exactly 9 am.
 Sandra let me in and made me a cup of coffee.
 She looked beautiful.
 She was wearing a light yellow sundress that came down to just above her knees and a pair of yellow high heel shoes.
 The material of her dress was thin enough to see the g-string she was wearing beneath it and her tits were clearly visible.
 It was obvious that she was not wearing a bra.
 She didn't say anything about last night and after having our coffee she asked if she was dressed satisfactory for our shopping trip.

  I drove across town to a mall that I knew had some really good shops.
 Walking around the mall a lot of people were staring at Sandra – her tits clearly visible bouncing slightly as she walked and her nipples were poking through the dress.
 Finding a lingerie shop we walked and started looking around.
 A young female assistant asked if we needed any help and I said yes